StepAsideLiL/formation/README.md

-# Formation
+# Formation (In Progress)

-Formation is a web application which lets user to create form.
+Formation is a polling and survey form.